 And this has been LEO’s goal since its founding in 2012 according to Reynolds.

 “Unfortunately too often, the research [LEO’s founders] were doing as economists was going into wonderful journal publications, but then just sitting there.”
 Reynolds said.
-“Their idea became ‘How do we take what we’re learning and discovering in our economic research and make it science that serves, research that advances the common good?'
+“Their idea became ‘How do we take what we’re learning and discovering in our economic research and make it research that serves, research that advances the common good?'
 That gave birth to LEO.”